Keylita30/keyla30.github.io/notebook.md

 - [Notebook Style Guide](#markdown-style-guide-for-coding-notebooks)

 ### What is Flutter?
-- Definition:
+- Definition: A framework made by Google for building apps that work on web, Android, and iOS--with one codebase
 - Why is it useful?
+Uses the Dart programing language

 ---